 - Reorder the content to make sure the story flows in a way that your audience can easily follow, and that emphasizes the main ideas.

-There are countless ways to tell any one story; your audience and key message are integral to finding the structure that's best for you.
+There are countless ways to tell a story; your audience and key message are integral to finding the structure that's best for you.
 You'd take a very different approach to storytelling with an audience of middle school students versus your social media followers.
 The same is true depending on how you want a reader to feel when they get to the end of your story.